 I have not purchased any new books for my kindle lately but really do not need any at present.
 Despite all the people who say they still prefer a 'real book' the world of the e-book has opened up literature to me that I would otherwise be unable to read due to print size.
 I need to read something other than a memoir as my genres still need expanding and exploring.

-I received the latest issue of this earlier in the week but have only been able to see well enough to look at it over a cup of coffee this afternoon.
+this earlier in the week but have only been able to see well enough to look at it over a cup of coffee this afternoon.
 There are some beautiful homes in it, designed I imagine to tempt us into feeling summer is definitely on the way.
 Daylight saving starts this weekend which will help us to believe that long hazy days are really here.

 Instructions I have received to relax, slow down, enjoy the moment may take root now the days are lengthening.
 I foresee long days lazing about, enjoying my garden and finding ways to ensure I remove my stress and tension and dream of Italy, France and other exotic locations.